8th March 2018

 Critical illness cover pays out a large, one-off sum to help you meet your financial obligations after diagnosis, so it’s important to think about how much money you and your family would require.
 You need to make sure that the amount of cover will pay off your mortgage or any other debts, enable you to put something away for the future, and to help manage or adapt to your new condition.
 The higher your cover, the more your monthly premiums will be.
 As long as you keep paying into the policy, you are covered.
 Unlike Life Insurance, which pays out in the event of your death, Critical Illness cover pays out on diagnosis, so even if you recover, that money can be put to good use.
 Most policies will only pay out once, however there are a few exceptions to this.

 Critical illness insurance premiums are not tax deductible, so you will need to pay them out of your post-tax income.
 If paid out of pre-tax income through your company, then they will be considered a benefit.
 The lump-sum pay-out, however, is tax-free.

 The premiums for critical illness cover are higher than life insurance.
 This is because you are much more likely (two and a half times) to suffer from a critical illness before the age of 65 than you are to die.
-Therefore, cost is certainly a factor when you are picking a policy as a contractor.
+Therefore, cost is certainly a factor when you are picking a policy as a Contractor.
 You should consider carefully what you need to include on your policy against your monthly budget.
-You can lower your premiums by combining critical illness cover with life insurance, so speak to your advisor about the best package for you.
+You can lower your premiums by combining critical illness cover with life insurance, so speak to your adviser about the best package for you.